welcomeargentina.com

 The Passion for Boca Juniors Museum

 We got carried away by enthusiasm and the neighborhood of La Boca led us into The Passion for Boca Juniors Museum within the Boca Juniors Football Stadium.
-A historical place.
+A historical place in Buenos Aires.

 All the Colors